qbead/qbeadWebsite/content/book/basics.md

 with the brackets `{` and `}`.
 For our program to do anything, we need to fill these blocks with instructions.
 The first block is called `setup` and executes only once, immediately after the device is powered up.
-This block is used for (surprise) setting up any initial conditions we might require.
+This block is used for setting up any initial conditions we might require.

 Next there is the `loop` block.
 This block is executed repeatedly "in a loop", starting immediately after `setup` is done and repeating itself until the power is turned off.